Beginners Guide to Isopods as Pets - Isopods For Sale UK | PostPods

 Humidity for isopods

-Isopods originally evolved to live in the oceans, and many thousands of species are still aquatic, whilst the species we keep as pets have moved on to land, their lungs still need to be kept moist for them to work, and these are safely hidden underneath the isopods, but on the outside.
+Isopods originally evolved to live in the oceans, and many thousands of species are still aquatic.
+Whilst the species we keep as pets have moved on to land, their lungs still need to be kept moist for them to work, and these are safely hidden underneath the isopods, but on the outside.
+Many isopod species require high humidity to thrive, as it helps them retain moisture and supports their overall health.
 This means you need to keep the air itself humid enough for them to carry on breathing.
-This can be done by misting the enclosure daily
+It is also important to provide a moist area within the enclosure, as this supports their respiratory needs and allows them to seek out the right moisture levels.
+This can be done by misting the enclosure daily.

 Hiding places for isopods